Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While Godfrey offers somewhat lower memory care costs than larger urban centers in Illinois, it still remains on the higher end when compared to other forms of senior living within the area.
 Families should weigh the additional care and services provided by memory care facilities when considering the best option for their loved ones.

-Cedarhurst Of Edwardsville specializes in providing dementia and Alzheimer’s care in Madison county, Illinois.
-It can accommodate no more than 54 elderly residents.
-Cedarhurst Of Edwardsville provides luxurious amenities that include care focused on residents’ abilities, 24/7 toileting assistance and help during meal times to any dementia sufferers who reside in Edwardsville, IL and nearby areas.
-Cedarhurst Of Edwardsville is located at 7108 Marine Road, 62025 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Cedarhurst Of Edwardsville specializes in providing memory care in Madison county, Illinois.
+It can accommodate no more than 54 older adults.
+Cedarhurst Of Edwardsville provides upscale amenities that include personalized meal plans, dementia-trained nurses on staff and special colors to aid with memory to any dementia sufferers who reside in Edwardsville, IL and nearby areas.
+Cedarhurst Of Edwardsville is situated at 7108 Marine Road, 62025 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 When it comes to paying for memory care in Godfrey, Illinois, many families wonder if Medicare will help cover the associated costs.
 Medicare can play a role in covering some aspects of memory care, but it does not fully cover the cost of long-term care facilities, such as memory care units specifically designed for individuals with Alzheimer's or other forms of dementia.
 It’s important for residents of Godfrey, Illinois, to understand the nuances of Medicare's coverage to make informed financial decisions.